 Featured SAMHSA DTAC Resources

-SAMHSA DTAC offers tip sheets to help survivors during and after disasters.
+The SAMHSA Disaster Technical Assistance Center (DTAC) offers tip sheets and other resources to help survivors during and after disasters.
 Several tip sheets are available in languages other than English.

-- Coping With Grief after a Disaster or Traumatic Event – 2017
+- Tips for Survivors: Coping With Grief after a Disaster or Traumatic Event

 - Tips for Survivors: How to Cope With Sheltering in Place (Spanish)

-- Tips for Survivors of a Disaster or Other Traumatic Event: Coping with Retraumatization - 2017 (Spanish – 2021)
+- Tips for Survivors of a Disaster or Other Traumatic Event: Coping With Retraumatization (Spanish, Punjabi)

-- Tips for Talking With and Helping Children and Youth After a Disaster or Community Event: A Guide for Parents, Caregivers, and Teachers – 2012 (Spanish – 2013, Punjabi – 2012)
+- Tips for Talking With and Helping Children and Youth After a Disaster or Traumatic Event: A Guide for Parents, Caregivers, and Teachers (Spanish, Punjabi)

 Other Helpful Resources

 Plan ahead for disasters.
 Visit Ready.gov for information on preparing yourself and your family for disasters.

 Visit the Disaster Financial Assistance webpage to learn about options for emergency financial assistance from the government after a disaster.